PiJoules/toy-kernel/README.md

 # Make the ramdisk which will contain some user code.
 $ ninja initrd.vfs

-# Making a bootable cdrom image that also uses graphics mode.
+# Optional: Make a bootable cdrom image that also contains the initial ramdisk.
 $ ninja myos.iso
 ```